4324Group1/Client/README.md

-# a new repo hieu's readme
+# a new repo nhan's readme